anvesh649/Facematch/readme.md

 1)python face.py "arg1.jpg" "arg2.jpg"

-if two images belong to the same person the console output prints that it's a match or if not it prints it as it's a no-match along with the confidence score.
+if two images belong to the same person the console output prints that it's a match or if not it prints it as it's a no-match along with the confidence score.<br>
 Updates-
 siamese-model1 improves test accuracy from 76 to 81 from siamese model1
 new model uses a architecure similar to vgg